PDF version of this page.

 Academic review team – A team that conducts an academic review.
 More about Academic Reviews ...

-Accredited with Warning – Accreditation rating given to a school when students achieve adjusted pass rates below those required to meet the Fully Accredited rating.
-The rating includes the subject area(s) in which the school is deficient (for example, Accredited with Warning in English).
-A school can receive the accredited with warning classification no more than three consecutive years.
+Accredited with Warning – Accreditation rating given to a school prior to 2015 when students achieved adjusted pass rates below those required to meet the Fully Accredited rating.

-Achievement gap – Differences in academic performance among student groups.
+Achievement gap – Difference in academic performance between student groups.

 Adjusted pass rate – In calculating accreditation ratings, allowances are made for certain transfer students, students who speak little or no English and students who pass retakes of tests after receiving remedial instruction.
 These allowances result in adjusted pass rates which are used to determine accreditation ratings.

 Alignment – The correlation between Virginia’s SOL, what is taught in the classroom and what appears on the SOL tests.
 Curriculum alignment ensures that students are taught the material subject to testing.

 Alternate and alternative assessments – Students with disabilities may be tested through the Virginia Alternate Assessment Program (VAAP) ), the Virginia Modified Achievement Standards Test (VMAST) or the Virginia Grade-Level Alternative (VGLA) in grades 3-8 depending on the content area and nature of the disability.
 Limited-English Proficient (LEP) students at the lowest levels of English proficiency may also be tested using the VGLA.
 The Virginia Substitute Evaluation Program (VSEP) provides students with disabilities with an alternative means of meeting the commonwealth’s testing-related graduation requirements.
 Certain students with disabilities may also meet graduation requirements by taking the VMAST assessments for Algebra I and end-of-course reading.
 More about alternate and alternative assessments ...

 AMO or AMOs – Annual Measurable Objectives are the minimum required percentages of students determined to be proficient in each content area.
 More about Annual Measurable Objectives ...